NeurodataWithoutBorders/nwb_hackathons/HCK15_2023_Janelia/README.md

 ## Registration

-If you would like to attend the NWB User or Developer Workshop, please register [here](https://forms.gle/ZqgUKDCfcX9XT8AbA).
+If you would like to attend the NWB User Days or Developer Hackathon, please register [here](https://forms.gle/ZqgUKDCfcX9XT8AbA).
 Registration for this event is free.
 Space at the event is limited and registration is on a first-come basis.